 Whether it’s visiting family in the Christmas holidays or jetting off to the coast in the summer break, there are occasions when we have to travel in a car with kids much longer than we’d really like to!

 Never fear though.
 I’m here with lots of tips on how you can survive any long road trip with kids in tow.
 Discover how to prevent boredom and keep kids entertained no matter how long you will be on the road.
 Continue reading “Your ultimate guide of how to survive a long car journey with kids”

 I think 2019 is going to be a somewhat limited family travelling year for us.
 I am in the middle of saving an emergency fund and I have decided to give it a big push in 2019 and hopefully reach my target of £10,000 by the end of the year.
-This means we won’t be going on any big holidays in 2019, unless I suddenly discover a lot of extra cash or my workload goes through the roof!
+This means we probably won’t be going on any big holidays in 2019, unless I suddenly discover a lot of extra cash or my workload goes through the roof!

 It’s also to cover unexpected bills, such as our Mazda Bongo camper repair bills!
 I fear we purchased a money pit having already spent £400 on a new turbo and it now being back in the garage for over one week already with an engine problem that will cost us £1200 providing they don’t find anything else wrong in there…